-With a focus on student engagement and active learning, FaCIT staff are equipped to collaborate with all parties involved with teaching-learning in a concerted effort to produce state-of-the-art instructional design, effective teaching-learning strategies, and essential ways to connect with students and engender a high level of commitment in course content.
+With a focus on student engagement and active learning, CETL staff are equipped to collaborate with all parties involved with teaching-learning in a concerted effort to produce state-of-the-art instructional design, effective teaching-learning strategies, and essential ways to connect with students and engender a high level of commitment in course content.

 2014 - 2015 Goals

 - Goal 1 :: In collaboration with faculty and the Center for Excellence in Teaching and Learning Advisory Council, CETL will design and deliver 40% of its programs, services, and/or resources to support increased implementation of high-impact practices in collaboration with participants.